dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 (The *basename* of a declaration is the declared name of the declaration for variable, method, getter and most operator declarations, and it's the declared name without the trailing `=` for setter declarations and the `[]=` operator.)

-The member declarations can be any non-abstract static or instance member declaration (like the ones allowed in `class` or `mixin` declarations) except for instance variables and constructors, and that they cannot have the same *base name* as a member declared by `Object` and cannot have `covariant` parameters.
-The member declarations themselves must otherwise satisfy the same requirements as member declarations of class and mixin declarations (no parameter name conflicts, no type parameter bound cycles, etc.)

-Abstract members are not allowed since the extension declaration does not introduce an interface, and constructors are not allowed because the extension declaration doesn't introduce any type that can be constructed.
+_Abstract members are not allowed since the extension declaration does not introduce an interface, and constructors are not allowed because the extension declaration doesn't introduce any type that can be constructed.
 Instance variables are not allowed because there won't be any memory allocation per instance that the extension applies to.
 We could implement instance variables using an `Expando`, but it would necessarily be nullable, so it would still not be an actual instance variable.
 Users who want that functionality can still add it manually using getter/setter declarations.
-Members with the same base name as members of `Object` are not allowed because some of them are accessed directly by the language semantics, and it is potentially confusing and error-prone if extension members could have the same name and a wildly different signature.
+Members with the same base name as members of `Object` are not allowed because some of them are accessed directly by the language semantics, and it is potentially confusing and error-prone if extension members could have the same name and a wildly different signature._

 An extension declaration with a non-private name is included in the library's export scope, and a privately named extension is not.
 It is a compile-time error to export two declarations, including extensions, with the same name, whether they come from declarations in the library itself or from export declarations (with the usual exception when all but one declaration come from platform libraries).
 Extension *members* with private names are simply inaccessible in other libraries.